NuGet/docs.microsoft.com-nuget/docs/create-packages/native-files-in-net-packages.md

 To support other scenarios, your best option is to package your own [MSBuild props and targets files](../concepts/MSBuild-props-and-targets.md), and handle build and publish targets yourself.
 By not using NuGet and the .NET runtime's built in feature,  you need to be sufficiently knowledgeable in MSBuild and the build systems for the relevant project types.
 .NET Framework ASP.NET projects in particular work quite differently with regards to many other project types, but .NET Framework (non-SDK style) projects may also not work the same as SDK style projects.
-.NET Framework projects using packages with `pacakges.config`, rather than `PackageReference`, have no support for the `ref/` and `runtimes/` features described below.
+.NET Framework projects using packages with `packages.config`, rather than `PackageReference`, have no support for the `ref/` and `runtimes/` features described below.

-While NuGet has a [`contentFiles/` feature](../reference/msbuild-targets#including-content-in-a-package), it is not recommended to use this, as it doesn't support per-RID selection, and therefore doesn't participate in the .NET runtime's probing paths features.
+While NuGet has a [`contentFiles/` feature](../reference/msbuild-targets.md#including-content-in-a-package), it is not recommended to use this, as it doesn't support per-RID selection, and therefore doesn't participate in the .NET runtime's probing paths features.

 ## Background